CHC33015 – Certificate III in Individual Support – Disability – for Domestic Students

 Students will be undertaking Pre-Training Review and LLN test prior to enrolment.
 The LLN test is not an entry requirement, students are asked to undertake the same so appropriate academic support can be ensured throughout the course of study.

-Students may be able to shorten the length of their studies through the recognition of past experience and/ or qualifications gained elsewhere.
-Applications can be made for Recognition of Prior Learning (RPL) and Credit Transfer.
+Students may be able to shorten the length of their studies through the recognition of experience and qualifications gained elsewhere.
+Applications can be made for Recognition of Prior Learning (RPL).
+These will be assessed according to the College’s policy to determine if and how much advanced standing will be granted.

 Assessment

-Job Opportunities
+Employment Job Opportunities

 Course Units